The Relationship of Sports Injuries With Knee Isokinetic Strength, Anaerobic Power, and Balance in Iranian Paralympic Athletes

 Abstract

-Background and Aims: Paralympic athletes are at increased risk of injuries due to their unique physical conditions, which may impair their performance.The aim of this study was to investigate the relationship between sports injuries and selected physiological and performance indicators in athletes participating in the Paris 2024 Paralympic Games.
+Background and Aims Paralympic athletes are at increased risk of overuse injuries due to their unique physical conditions, which may impair their performance.This study aimed to investigate the relationship of sports injuries with physiological and functional indicators (knee isokinetic strength, anaerobic power, and balance) in Iranian Paralympic athletes.

 Keywords